 Support for military-connected students

-Fanshawe College and the Canadian Armed Forces are working together to create a Military-Connected Campus (MCC).
-This initiative will provide students, members of the Canadian Armed Forces and veterans with career opportunities and additional supports for transition to civilian life.
+In partnership with the Canadian Armed Forces (CAF), Fanshawe College has created the first-ever Military-Connected Campus (MCC).
+This initiative provides students, CAF members and veterans with career opportunities and additional supports for transition to civilian life.

-At Fanshawe, we recognize that military students have a unique set of transferable skills through their military leadership experience.
-We want to acknowledge and validate those skills through a number of means.
+Military students have a unique set of transferable skills through their military leadership experience that Fanshawe wants to acknowledge and validate.
 A framework has been created to:

 - Support military personnel who are currently studying at the College;